The yet-to-be-launched Huh meme token hopes to be the next big altcoin, having signed up 3000 influencers to promote it

 Another buyer also had a similar complaint, this time based on their personal experience.

 “I invested, I sent BNB, a small amount – $100 – I was supposed to receive an email confirmation within 24 hrs and haven’t.
 I don’t have any tokens.
 My transfer was confirmed successfully delivered from my wallet.
-Seems like I was scammed,”he claimed.
+Seems like I was scammed,”

 A simple search on Twitter about Huh coin brings an unending list of tweets about the project, most of them negative.
 The story is almost always the same.
 Typical of any scam scheme, unhappy customers complain that they have made payments for the Huh token but have not received any tokens yet.